The

 |

 Foundation of the Company of AdventurersThe original works, cutting the two main rivers with their retaining banks and building the controlling structures, were instigated by the Commissioners of Sewers who asked Francis Russell, the 4th Earl of Bedford, to become the "undertaker" of a venture that had previously failed to start through lack of popular support and funding.
 Russell had extensive estates in the Fens at Thorney and Whittlesey (as well as the family seat in Bedford) was wealthy, well connected and much respected.At a meeting of the Commissioners held at King's Lynn in January 1630, a contract, subsequently known as the 'Lynn Law', was agreed and Russell became the contractor of a scheme to drain the southern part of the fens within 6 years in return for 95,000 acres of the reclaimed land.
 The contract received the approval of the King, Charles 1, and the High Court in London.
-Russell and his son William persuaded 12 other wealthy men to join them, to become 'Adventurers', venture capitalists in todays terminology, in a Company with 20 transferable shares of £500 each.
+Russell and his son William persuaded 12 other wealthy men to join them, to become 'Adventurers' - venture capitalists in todays terminology - in a Company with 20 transferable shares of £500 each.
 The deed of incorporation in February 1631 is known as the 'Indenture of Fourteen Parts'.
 The King gave his consent to this in return for a 12,000 acre share of the 95,000 acres.
 After Russell's death (of small-pox, in May 1641) his son, the 5th Earl, took over his father's role.
-The original Adventurer's, and their share holding and promised land reward, were:
+The AdventurersThe original Adventurer's, and their share holding and promised land reward

+Wells states that Francis Russell reserved 3 shares but only took up 2, so only 19 shares were originally issued out of the 20 authorised.
 The remaining 20th share must have been issued soon after as it is recorded that by 10th July 1631 £10,000 had been paid.
 (Wells, V1 p151).
 Each share cost just £500 initially, but committed the holder to a 20th part of the expenses.
 As the works progressed and the costs increased, to a total of £93,000 by March 1637, the Adventurers had to make further payments.
-Some were unable or unwilling to do so and wthin a short time many shares were split or reassigned.
+Some were unable or unwilling to do so and within a short time many shares were split or reassigned.
 According to Summers, that increased the number of Adventurers to more than 200.
 Annual taxes were levied on the lands awarded in order to finance maintenance and future works.
 For many of the Adventurers, their share of the expenses and the taxes due outweighed income from the lands, and many were bankrupted.
-Adding the King's 12,000 acres to the 80,000 acres covered by the 20 shares leaves 3,000 acres which I have not yet found to be allocated. back to contents |
+Adding the King's 12,000 acres to the 80,000 acres covered by the 20 shares leaves 3,000 acres which I have not yet found to be allocated. |

 Auditor

-Surveyor-General
+Surveyors and Surveyor-General

-Foundation of the Corporation of the Bedford LevelThe original drainage contracts held by the Company of Adventurers did include the ability to raise taxes for maintenance, but it became clear that the Company was not a suitable organisation to carry out long term works, nor to administer drainage of land into the main rivers, or look after navigation interests - not to mention the Company's incorporation was by a charter from the King (Charles I) not government, and therefore the legality of taxation was questionable.A properly constituted body was obviously needed and in 1663 the General Draining Act provided a means of doing so - the founding of the Bedford Level Corporation to be a central authority for drainage and navigation. back to contents |

-Offices of the Bedford Level CorporationThe BLC managed its business from the 'Fen Office' in London, as had the Company of Adventurers.
+The original drainage contracts held by the Company of Adventurers included the ability to raise taxes for maintenance, but it became clear that the Company was not a suitable organisation to carry out long term works, nor to administer drainage of land into the main rivers, or look after navigation interests - not to mention the Company's incorporation was by a charter from the King (Charles I) not government, and therefore the legality of taxation was questionable.
+A properly constituted body was obviously needed and in 1663 the General Draining Act provided a means of doing so.
+Foundation of the Corporation of the Bedford LevelThe 1663 Act set up the Corporation of the Bedford Level - more commonly called the Bedford Level Corporation (BLC) - to take over the work of the Company of Adventurers to be a central authority for drainage and navigation.Offices of the CorporationThe BLC managed its business from the 'Fen Office' in London, as had the Company of Adventurers.
 The Office moved a number of times from one set of chambers to another, and in 1666 the building it then occupied was destroyed, along with most of the early records, in the Great Fire of London.
-The Office remained in London until 1843 when operations were moved to offices the BLC occupied in Ely.The person responsible for dealing with the legal side of the business, and ensuring that the Boards decisions were carried out, was known as the "Register" (later "Registrar").
-Notable Registers were Charles Nalson Cole, who published a collection of BLC Laws in 1761; and Samuel Wells who published a 2 volume history of the BLC in 1830. |
+The Office remained in London until 1843 when operations were moved to offices the BLC already occupied in Ely, two adjacent but very different buildings.Office locations

+Officers of the CorporationThe person responsible for dealing with the legal side of the business, and ensuring that the Boards decisions were carried out since the General Drainage Act, 15 Car.II.
+(1663) was known as the "Register" (later "Registrar").
+Notable Registers were Charles Nalson Cole, who published a collection of BLC Laws in 1761; and Samuel Wells who published a 2 volume history of the BLC in 1830.
+The Register was the highest paid employee of BLC and elected annually.Registers, or Registrars

 |